Dev-Djelloul/Dev-Djelloul/README.md

 - 👋 Hi, I’m @Dev-Djelloul
-- 👀 I’m interested in lots of things from nature, culture to science, space and tech !
+- 👀 I’m interested in lots of things from nature & culture to science, space and tech !
 - 🌱 I’m currently learning basics in web languages
 - 💞️ I’m looking to collaborate on diverse projects
 - 📫 How to reach me is on my personal Instagram @dellllight 👽